Male Breast Reduction Recovery

 All the key facts you need

 All patients go home wearing a compression vest, which should be kept on for 4 weeks.
-For more extensive cases, Dr. Clark may place drains at incision sites to collect fluid; these are removed after one week.
+For more extensive cases, your surgeon may place drains at incision sites to collect fluid; these are removed after one week.

 Pain is minimal; intense soreness is more common.
 We’ll prescribe pain medications to keep you comfortable.